tanweijie123/tp/docs/DeveloperGuide.md

    1. Test case: `sedit 1 g/Machoman`<br>
       Expected: First Session's gym location is edited.
-      Details of the edited session is shown in the status message.
+      Details of the edited Session is shown in the status message.

    1. Test case: `sedit 1 at/29/09/2020 1600 t/120`<br>
       Expected: First Session timing is edited.
-      Details of the edited session is shown in the status message.
+      Details of the edited Session is shown in the status message.

-   1. Other incorrect edit commands to try: `sedit`, `sedit x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect Edit Session commands to try: `sedit`, `sedit x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 ### Deleting a Session